baiyanquan/2019-XLab-KnowledgeReasoning/doc/Requirement Specification/Requirement Specification.md

 #### Participants

-Users who use our knowledge reasoning system can use ontology reasoning to perfect his or her own knowledte database.
+Users who use our knowledge reasoning system can use ontology reasoning to perfect his or her own knowledge database.

 #### Pre-condition